Open Accessibility Menu

 • Angioplasty: The doctor puts a small balloon-tipped catheter into a blood vessel.
 Then the doctor inflates the balloon to open an area of blockage inside the vessel.

 • Stent Placement: A tiny mesh coil (stent) is placed inside a blood vessel at the site of the blockage.
-The doctor expands the stent to open up the blockage.
+The doctor expands the stent to open the blockage.

 Oncology Procedures